 You won’t feel the difference and you are making sure that the paper is not made from virgin pulp.

-Even better, find a recycled paper notebook made of cork, which is a very sustainable option.
+Even better, find a notebook made from cork, which is a very sustainable option.

 8 – Use recycled toilet paper or a bidet